vizdata-f21/project-2-tidy_team/README.md

 ### Accessibility

-All the color scales chosen are color-blind friendly.
-Each map shows a different Viridis palette, so comparing death rates between different countries is more accessible.
-We used a different, yet consistent Viridis palette for the line graphs.
-Each color corresponds with a region instead of corresponding with the death rate.
+All the color scales chosen are color-blind friendly using a Viridis palette so comparing death rates between different countries is more accessible.
+Each map shows a different Viridis palette, while using a different, yet consistent Viridis palette for the line graphs.
+For the line graph, each color corresponds with a region instead of corresponding with the death rate.
 Additionally, we added Alt Text to our app, specifically when the user hovers over the map and the line plot.
 This way, users who can not see the plots clearly can use their computer’s text reader to listen to our descriptions.

 ## Discussion